 ARTICLE III: ORGANIZATION OF THE DEPARTMENT FACULTY

 Sec.
 1 The presiding officer shall be known as the Chair of the Department of Journalism and Public Relations, hereafter referred to as Department Chair.
-He/she shall have the responsibility for the functioning of the Department within the total structure of the University.
+He/she shall have the overall responsibility for the functioning of the Department within the total structure of the University.
 The department chair serves at the pleasure of the President.

 Sec.
 2 Department Chair